 Competitor’s Ad Rank / Your Ad’s Quality Score + 0.01 = CPC

 - Ad Rank—This is where your ad gets placed on a results page.
-It’s also defined by an equation: Maximum Bid x Quality Score
+An equation also defines it: Maximum Bid x Quality Score.

 Getting Starting With PPC Advertising Platforms

 PPC advertising is hosted and managed through an advertising platform.
 These are where your PPC campaign will be hosted and get all of its attention and clicks.
 Here’s a rundown of a few of the biggest PPC marketing platforms.

 - Google Ads—Formerly called “AdWords,” Google Ads is the biggest name in online advertising.
 Google gets about 90,000 searches every second.